Working with TuneExperiment and PromptTuner

 Note

-It will be only available if the tuning was scheduled first and parameter auto_update_model was set as True (default value).
+The model identifier will be available only if the tuning was scheduled first and the auto_update_model parameter was set as True, which is the default value.

 model_id = prompt_tuner.get_model_id()